usgs/pubswh-ui/README.md

  VERIFY_CERT = True or False #Set to False for local development
  #cache settings- see the documentation for flask-cache.
 For development, a cache type of simple works well with the development server.  redis is used on production
  #CACHE_CONFIG = {'CACHE_TYPE': 'simple'}
+ #set to the sciecebase folder id for the core publications warehouse SB folder
+ SCIENCEBASE_PARENT_UUID = ''

  #The following should be removed when we completely retire the old MyPubs Angular app.
  OLD_MYPUBS_ENDPOINT = 'endpoint of the old mypubs application'